 - The independent directors of NYSE-listed First Data in its US$22 billion stock-for-stock merger with Fiserv

-- CSC on its approximately US$6 billion spin-off of CSRA and special dividend and the approximately US$2.3 billion merger of CSRA and SRA International
+- Computer Sciences Corporation on its US$14 billion Reverse Morris Trust transaction involving Hewlett Packard Enterprise's global enterprise services segment that resulted in the formation of DXC Technology, on its approximately US$6 billion spin-off of CSRA and special dividend and approximately US$2.3 billion merger of CSRA and SRA International

-- SAP on its largest US transactions, including its US$3.4 billion tender offer for NYSE-listed SuccessFactors and its approximately US$6.7 billion tender offer for NASDAQ-listed Business Objects
+- SAP on some of its largest transactions, including its US$3.4 billion tender offer for NYSE-listed SuccessFactors and its approximately US$6.7 billion tender offer for NASDAQ-listed Business Objects

 - Deutsche Börse on its US$1.1 billion sale of International Securities Exchange Holdings to NASDAQ

-- D.E Master Blenders (the spin-off resulting from Sara Lee's separation into two public companies in 2012) in its approximately US$9.8 billion public acquisition by a consortium led by Joh.
+- D.E Master Blenders (the spin-off resulting from Sara Lee's separation into two public companies) in its approximately US$9.8 billion public acquisition by a consortium led by Joh.
 A. Benckiser

 *Certain matters were handled prior to joining Latham